 - 2nd Place CBJJE World Cup (2008 purple belt)

 Team/Association: Macaco Gold Team.

-Charles Oliveira started training Brazilian Jiu Jitsu with Roger Coelho, the coach that awarded him all his belts until his brown.
-His first big win was as a white belt in 2003, winning the Sao Paulo State Championship in the Junior Division.
-He continued winning important competitions year by year, such as 3 stages of the Sao Paulo State Championships in 2004, the Copa Nação Jiu Jitsu in 2005 and an amazing run in 2006 with 16 medals in important tournaments at both his weight class and the open weight division.
-This succession of good results in sport jiu jitsu stayed alive until 2007 when Charles started pointing his career towards MMA.
+Charles Oliveira started training Brazilian Jiu-Jitsu with Roger Coelho, the coach who awarded him all his belts until the brown rank.
+Do Bronx’s first big win was as a white belt in 2003 when he conquered his first Sao Paulo State Championship in the Junior Division.
+He continued winning important competitions year by year, such as the 3 stages of the Sao Paulo State Championships in 2004, the Copa Nação Jiu-Jitsu in 2005, and an amazing run in 2006 with 16 medals in important tournaments at both his weight class and the open weight division.
+This succession of good results in sport jiu-jitsu stayed alive until 2007 when Charles started pointing his career towards MMA.
 His first win was at an amateur MMA tournament in Brazil called the “Circuito de Vale Tudo Amador” which he won by armbar.